thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * investigate using parallel processing of TF_IDF instead of _format_text using the .preprocess() method

 * notify LW
-* relative overdueness v2 : either square or take square root of interval, or something like that
 * create a gui : mainly by clicking on the gear of deck settings : AnnA > run AnnA with preset > each preset / run all active presets / About / configuration > acronym editor | field mappings | presets
 * ask Anking to review it